katin139/CISC-468-Final-Project/README.md

 # CISC-468-Final-Project

-This set up is for a linux system
+This project was build using the SEED Ubuntu ver 20.4 from SEEDLABS and is meant for a linux system.
+Must have CMAKE and OpenSSL installed.

 Build Microsoft SEAL globaly to install go here and following the instructions : https://github.com/microsoft/SEAL#installing-microsoft-seal